Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 The server creates an entry whose primary key is the tuple `user_id` and `org_id`.

+> `user_id` is the ID of the account in the service not the organization.

 > That means a single device per user per organization.

 ```mermaid